-The Jobs Partnership is a faith-based, non-profit organization that collaborates with Churches, Community Resources, Educational Resources and Employers like you to transform lives and build a stronger workforce.
-Together we help the chronically underemployed overcome many barriers to employment, address inappropriate work attitudes and behaviors, and become more productive in the workplace.
-This reduces employee turnover and provides a solution to the growing soft skills deficit.
+The Jobs Partnership is non-profit organization that collaborates with Churches, Community Resources, Educational Resources and Employers like you to upskill low-wage earners and job seekers to build a stronger workforce.
+Together we help men and women overcome barriers to employment, address essential workplace skills, attitudes and behaviors, so they can take advantage of better job opportunities.
+This reduces employee turnover and provides a solution to the growing skills mismatch in the labor market.

 As an Employer, you may recruit directly from our pool of LifeWorks Graduates.
-But as many of our Employers find, the real rewards come with their participation in the LifeWorks course as Instructors and Coaches.
-You may also help design opportunities for specialized training that will increase our Students’ qualifications for your industry or service.
+But as many of our Employers find, the real rewards come with their participation in the LifeWorks course as volunteer Instructors and Coaches.
+We can also work with you to design customized training solutions to address worker shortages in your industry.
 And of course, many of our Employers are also Financial Supporters.

 Employer Partner Roles

 You can post jobs as an Employer Partner, you can fulfill your company’s goals by playing one or more of the following roles:

 As a Recruiting Employer, you can post jobs on our online job portal to get access to Graduates of our 12-week LifeWorks Training Course.
 You can also represent your company at our private Career Fair to recruit motivated and qualified candidates to fill open positions at your company.

 Your company can give back to the community by encouraging team members to volunteer.
 You’ll reap valuable rewards for your company as your Volunteers grow in leadership and interpersonal skills.
 Volunteers can serve at the LifeWorks Training in one-time roles as Instructors or Interview Coaches, or for the 12-week duration as Coaches.
 Some of our Volunteers are so fulfilled by seeing lives changed, they choose to return again and again.